pietrozullo/browser-use-mcp/README.md

 - **Browser Automation Errors**: Check that Playwright is correctly installed with `playwright install chromium`.
 - **Model Selection**: If you get errors about an invalid model, try using the `--model` flag to specify a valid model for your provider.
 - **Debug Mode**: Use `--debug` to enable more detailed logging that can help identify issues.
+- **MCP Client Configuration**: Make sure your MCP client is correctly configured with the right command and environment variables.

 ## License